Been There, Done That

 Her arms crossed, the cold finally making itself known against her flushed skin, and her annoyance with the prick melted away as her head dropped back and she caught sight of the moon.
 A snort curved her mouth in a self-deprecating smile that she shared with the only companion in her life that was capable of keeping the same hours as hers with no difficulty whatsoever.
 A clatter and a bang drew her gaze back toward the exit—entrance—to the club as a guy stumbled forward, knocking the brick free.

 He spun, eyes incredibly wide in the dim light of the alley as he searched her out and moved around the dumpster away from her.
 His voice was muffled and just a little slurred as he stuttered, “I-I didn’t think anyone,” he paused, took a deep breath and trailed off as he straightened.
-Buffy felt more than saw his gaze settle on her and his shoulders rolled back as he retraced his steps back towards her and he spoke, voice still strained, “You’re bleeding.”
+Buffy felt more than saw his gaze settle on her and his shoulders rolled back as he retraced his steps.
+He spoke as he made his way back towards her, voice still strained, “You’re bleeding.”

 Lines appeared between her brows and Buffy glanced down, checking first her arms and then her exposed chest and abdomen, green eyes narrowing on the scrape on her left side and a muttered curse followed her discovery, “That asshole.”
 Buffy looked up, caught the guy staring hard at her hip and rolled her eyes, “Look, Twi-hard, I’m not interesting in playing—”